-You’re not the only ones heading down the aisle!
-If you’re asking friends to stand by your side at the altar, get them on board early on.
+You’re not the only ones heading down the aisle.
+If you’re asking friends to stand by your side at the altar, get them on board early.
 While bridesmaids’ dresses can be purchased and delivered on a shorter timeline than a wedding dress, they still take a while, so consider ready-to-wear alternatives or ask your ‘maids to pick their own dress in a specified color palette.

 You’ve booked the major ones already, but there are other vendors to consider.
 Now’s the time to hire hair and makeup stylists, rental companies, and transportation for you and your loved ones.

 Whether you’re getting married in six months or a year and a half, this is the latest you should shop for wedding bands.
-Like engagement rings, many are made-to-order, meaning it could take 45 days (or up to 90!) for your wedding band to be made and delivered.
+Like engagement rings, many are made-to-order, meaning it could take 45 days (or up to 90) for your wedding band to be made and delivered.
 Start by shopping at the store where your partner purchased your engagement ring, especially if you’re interested in a matching set, or devote an afternoon to visiting a few different jewelry stores to find the one you love.

-After a whirlwind of wedding planning, you’ll be ready for some R&R after your wedding day!
+After all of that wedding planning, you’ll be ready for some R&R after your wedding day.
 Worried about flight prices?
 Search within the U.S. (think Nantucket or Kiawah Island in South Carolina), where you can find great beaches and affordable flights.